Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Results

 where $\bar{d}_{\rm real}$ and the $\bar{d}$ are the original and the new average commuting distance over all urban commuters before and after home swapping, respectively.
 After GHS, $\dreduce = 50.36\%$, which is a highly significant reduction.

-In Fig. 3B, we further show the scatter plots of the average commuting distances in a household before and after GHS.
+In Fig. 3B, we further show the scatter plots of the average commuting distances in a household ($\bar{d}_{\rm household}$) before and after GHS.
 We find that the average commuting distance for most households are shortened.
-Nevertheless, some households with already a short commuting distance have their commuting distance increased after GHS, but remains within an acceptable range.
-It is because the households which swap home with these families have a larger reduction in commuting distances compared to their increases.
+Based on our empirical data, the mean of $\bar{d}_{\rm household}$ is 8.3 km.
+After GHS, only $6.1\%$ of households have their average commuting distance increased, and just $0.34\%$ of all households have their average commuting distance increased by more than 5 km.
+It is because the households which swap homes with these families have a larger reduction in commuting distances compared to their increases.
 This is also an example of individual optimum versus social optimum, such that some individual households have to sacrifice to choose a sub-optimal home location to benefit others.
-Finally, there are also a few households whose commuting distances have not changed, either because they did not swap home or the commuting distance between their new home and workplaces remain unchanged.
+Finally, there are also a few households whose commuting distances have not changed, either because they did not swap homes or the commuting distance between their new home and workplaces remain unchanged.

-After households' residences are re-allocated, there are changes in their routes, potentially their modes of transportation, and departure times (see Materials and Methods).
+After households' residences are re-allocated, there are changes in their routes, potentially their modes of transportation, and departure time (see Materials and Methods).
 For instance, commuters with a commuting distance of less than 2.5 km may switch to a non-motorized travel such as bicycles.
 In this case, the congestion on different road segments at any specific time of the day may change.

 To quantify the change in congestion, we define a city-level congestion index, called the average congestion coefficient $I_{t}$ (see Materials and Methods).
-We then analyze this index at different times of the day based on the real dataset, and after random and greedy home swapping.
+We then analyze this index at different time of the day based on the real dataset, and after random and greedy home swapping.
 In Fig. 3C, for all periods of time, we found that the average congestion coefficient after RHS is highest, while that after GHS is lowest, with the empirical one in between.
-Further analysis was conducted on the traffic condition during the morning peak hours of 7-8 AM, when most commuters leave home for work.
+Further analysis was conducted on the traffic condition during the morning peak hour of 7-8 a.m., when most commuters leave home for work.
 In the case of RHS, most road segments are severely congested and vehicles move slowly.
-After GHS, only a few road segments remain congested as shown in Fig. 3D-F; based on these results, one can anticipate that GHS alleviate congestion throughout the rush hour (see Fig. S4).
+After GHS, only a few road segments remain congested as shown in Figures 3D-F; based on these results, one can anticipate that GHS alleviate congestion throughout the rush hours (see Fig. S4).